Bernd Wiesberger: Professional career

 In September 2021, Wiesberger played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin, becoming the first Austrian Ryder Cup player ever.
 The U.S. team won 19–9 and Wiesberger went 0–3–0 including a loss in his Sunday singles match against Brooks Koepka.

+In 2022, Wiesberger signed with LIV Golf League.
+Prior to the start of 2024, he returned to the DP World Tour.